India: Community health workers bear brunt of COVID efforts | DW | 21.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Women distributing pandemic care services often work long hours for low wages.
-Their work, however, has bolstered the health care system and helped increase the rate of vaccination.
+Women who work in pandemic care services often work long hours for low wages.
+Their labor has bolstered the health care system and helped increase the rate of vaccination.

-Suman Belhara, 47, an accredited social health activist (ASHA) in Delhi's congested Neb Sarai area, offers instructions to a man who has tested positive for COVID.
+Suman Belhara, 47, an accredited social health activist (ASHA) in Delhi's congested Neb Sarai area, was offering instructions to a man who had tested positive for COVID-19.

 "Please quarantine for a week and avoid contact with others.
-Take these tablets if the fever goes up, drink fluids and I will come back in a couple of days to check on you," Belhara tells the patient.
+Take these tablets if the fever goes up, drink fluids, and I will come back in a couple of days to check on you," Belhara told the patient.

-Belhara is one of the million-strong female social health activists in the country, who have formed the core of India's community health care delivery in recent years.
-Such workers often risk their own health and safety to assist others, carrying out long working hours for low wages.
+Belhara is one of the million-strong female social health activists who have formed the core of India's community health care in recent years.
+Such workers often risk theiq12r own health and safety to assist others, carrying out long working hours for low wages.

-It is nearing the end of Belhara's shift, who has to cover over 450 households.
+It was nearing the end of shift for Belhara, whose area covers more than 450 households.
 She has gone to 25 different houses in the last nine hours, conducting surveys and checking for coronavirus symptoms.

-She and several others have worked throughout the pandemic to offer health care services and information in rural communities and urban slums.
+She and several other women have worked throughout the pandemic to offer health care services and information in rural communities and urban slums.

-Suman Belhara said she has been working nonstop to deliver health care services since the pandemic began

 "I have no fixed hours.
 Sometimes, work spills over until well past nightfall.
 We work relentlessly," Belhara, a mother of two, told DW.

-"In April, it will be two years since I started doing this work, tracing and testing people with COVID symptoms in their communities and providing the first response," she said.
+"In April, it will be two years since I started doing this work, tracing and testing people with COVID symptoms in their communities and providing the first response," Belhara said.

-Women like Belhara have risked their own personal safety to go door to door for several months, trying to persuade people to get the COVID-19 vaccine in some of the country's most remote corners as well as crowded urban slums.
+Women such as Belhara have risked their own personal safety to go door to door for several months, trying to persuade people to get COVID-19 vaccines in some of India's most remote corners, as well as crowded urban slums.

-Because of the duties spurred by the pandemic, ASHA workers across India have been working up to 14 hours a day, as well as on weekends.
+Because of the duties spurred by the pandemic, ASHA workers across India have been putting in up to 14 hours a day, as well as on weekends.

 Authorities in several states had assured them earlier that they would have improved wages, but did not keep those promises.
 ASHA workers called a national strike in September of last year in response.

-Over the past year, there have been sporadic protests in several parts of the country, as ASHA workers demanded more pay as well as the working status of government employees.
+Over the past year, there have been sporadic protests in several parts of the country as ASHA workers demanded more pay and the working status of government employees.

-For instance, the government pays them $4 for every institutional delivery that they facilitate in rural India, and $1.50 for the full immunization of a child younger than one year old.
+For instance, the government pays them $4 for every institutional delivery that they facilitate in rural India, and $1.50 for the full immunization of a child younger than 1 year old.

-Created in 2005 by the National Rural Health Mission to help provide health care services to people, especially women and children in far-flung areas, these frontline workers are usually tasked with carrying out prenatal and newborn babies' care, encouraging immunization, family planning and treating basic illnesses.
+Created in 2005 by the National Rural Health Mission to help provide health care services to people, especially women and children in far-flung areas, these front-line workers are usually tasked with carrying out prenatal and newborn care, encouraging immunization, family planning, and treating basic illnesses.

 In the central state of Chhattisgarh, Rekha Sahu, 36, has often had to wade through rough waters, trek rugged terrain and walk for kilometers to reach villages in the district of Sukma.